This hearty dish is great served with creamy mashed potato and steamed green veg. You could also make this with venison as well.

 - 1tbsp tomato puree

 - 500g of readymade puff pastry

 What to do:

 Roll out the pastry to fit the pie dish.
-Brush the rim of the pie dish with a little of the beaten egg and place the puff pastry oven the pie and oppress the edges to seal the pastry to the dish.
+Brush the rim of the pie dish with a little of the beaten egg then place the puff pastry over the top, press the edges to seal the pastry to the dish.
 Brush the pastry top thoroughly with the remaining beaten egg and place on a baking tray.
-Bake in the oven for 30-30 minutes until the pastry is golden brown and puffed up on top!
+Bake in the oven for 30-30 minutes until the pastry is golden brown and puffed up on top.